Music

 Pre-requisites: MUSC 201; concurrent enrollment in MUSC 205; Piano Proficiency Exam clearance.

-This is the study of advanced harmonic practice including altered dominants and chromatic mediants.
-It will also include study of large forms emphasizing various forms of rondo.
+The study of advanced harmonic practice including altered dominants and chromatic mediants.
+Includes study of large forms from the Romantic era, emphasizing various forms of rondo and variation.

 MUSC 203.
 MUSIC THEORY VI.
 3 Credits.